 *Other airlines flying directly to Santiago de Compostela include Vueling (from London Gatwick and Paris), Easyjet (from London Gatwick; Basel and Geneva, Switzerland) and Ryanair (from London Stansted).
 In addition, there are many connecting flights to Madrid and Barcelona with companies such as Iberia, Ryanair.

 This new route is useful if you are walking the Arles Way Camino route in France.

 Ryanair Dublin to Vigo:

-This new route is very convenient for those walking the Portuguese Coastal Way from Baiona or the Portuguese Way from Tui.
+This new route is very convenient for those walking the Camino Portugues from Vigo or the Portuguese Way Camino Portugues from Tui.
 Vigo is just 90kms away from Santiago de Compostela and easily accessible by train and bus; and 140kms from Porto in Northern Portugal.

 Ryanair also has direct flights from Edinburgh, Scotland, to Vigo and from Dublin to Porto city, now available all year round, which is great news if you’d like to walk the Camino in late Autumn for instance or early Spring.

 Air Nostrum London to Vigo: